-Take a straight shot north to find a more worn-in side of Chicago.
+Take a straight shot to the north edge of chicago to find Rogers Park, which has the eclectic mix of people you’d expect of a border town — except it’s a border neighborhood.
 Hop off the CTA red line at Morse and you are in Rogers Park; The Glenwood Avenue Arts District, to be exact.
-Rogers Park is the northernmost part of Chicago and rubs shoulders with Evanston to the North and Lake Michigan to the East.
-Because it’s far from downtown and other sleeker Chicago regions, the Rogers Park community has made sure they have their own arts, and events so that they can stay local.
+Rogers Park rubs shoulders with Evanston to the North and Lake Michigan to the East.
+Because it’s far from downtown and other sleeker Chicago regions, the Rogers Park community has made sure they have their own arts and events so that they can stay local.

-If you’ve already taken the Inside the Loop Tour and are thirsting for some more residential architecture, north of the quirky Armadillo’s Pillow Book Store you’ll find a Frank Lloyd Wright building.
+For some more residential architecture, north of the quirky Armadillo’s Pillow Book Store you’ll find a Frank Lloyd Wright building.
 Built in 1915 at 7415 N. Sheridan, the Emil Bach house has aged rather ungracefully, as the neighborhood changed over time; and the opulence was slowly displaced by practicality.
-Fortunately, this Spring, the historic landmark will be restored to its original luster and open for public events thanks to James Pritzker and his team.
+Fortunately, the historic landmark has restored to its original luster and opened for public events thanks to James Pritzker and his team.

 Rogers Park’s performing arts are a particular draw, and the neighborhood can boast being the winner of past theater awards because of their local, high-quality theater venues like the Boho Theater at 7016 N. Glenwood.
-Just a short walk south down the same street at 6912 is the Lifeline Theater.
-Their current play, “Hunger,” runs through March 25, 2012.
-The Chicago Tribune wrote that this performance is “an exceptional ensemble of Chicago actors at their peak of their games.”
-I won’t argue with that.
+Just a short walk south down the same street at 6912 is the Lifeline Theater, which seems to have benefited from its name with having been around since 1983.

 — Sophie Grimes, Editorial Intern